Cat-Lord/react-examples/testing-react/README.md

 ```

 # Writing tests
 We can use different methods to write a test.
 Within React itself we have access to testing APIs.
-The basic API is `React Testing Library` which accesses components more like objects.
-Below we see a sample test.
+The basic API is [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) which accesses components more like objects.
+According to different frontend features we might split testing into these sections:

-`React testing library` sample test:
+- render tests: Check if component and its parts renders correctly with different props, values, etc.
+- events: test if component catches events and responds accordingly.

+## Render Tests
+In this section we will look at the render tets using `Jest` and `React Testing Library`.
+First we look at the most basic example of function component `ErrorPage` 'rendered' via direct invocation:

 ```ts
 import ErrorPage from "../../globalErrorHandling/ErrorPage";